 The world first met him on the Food Network.

 The Food Network has been bringing haute cuisine to living rooms since the early ’90s, and its chefs have become global icons with massive followings.
 But what were the network’s biggest stars doing before they made cooking look easy on television?

 Alton Brown: Cinematographer

 During his decade-long career as a cinematographer and video director, Alton Brown spent his spare time watching cooking shows, according to the Food Network website.
-Bored by the genre’s current offerings, Brown vowed to create his own show.
+Bored by the genre’s offerings, Brown vowed to create his own show.